Hyperuniform random measures, transport and rigidity: Hyperuniform point processes are perturbed lattices

 This result admits many generalisations, it is in particular valid for processes with asymptotically integrable covariance, see for instance \cite{LrY,BDG,HPPS}.
 Hence in dimension $ d\geqslant 3$, hyperuniform or not, a standard point process has a satisfying behaviour in terms of transport / allocation / matching.

-In dimension $ d = 2$, on the other hand, one cannot find a nice allocation from $ {\mathbf C}_{ n}$ to $ \P_{ n}$, in the sense that, by the AKT theorem
+In dimension $ d = 2$, on the other hand, one cannot find a nice allocation from $ \mathbb T _{ n}^{ d}$ to $ \P_{ n}$, in the sense that, by the AKT theorem

-This can be observed on Figure \ref{fig:hawat-allocations}, the middle sample is formed by independent points, and the cells are elongated, generating a large transport cost.
-Left and right samples, resp.
-Ginibre eigenvalues and zeros of a GAF, have more spherical cells, yielding a lower cost.
+This can be observed on Figure \ref{fig:hawat-allocations}, the right sample is formed by independent points, and the cells are elongated, generating a large transport cost.
+The other samples, eigenvalues of random matrices, have more spherical cells, yielding a lower cost.
 We will see now that the reason is that such samples are asymptotically hyperuniform, as we saw previously.

-Pioneer works in this direction are \cite{jalowy,prod2021contributions}, giving results for the finite Ginibre ensembles.
-Let us give first the result of Butez, Dallaporta \& Garcia-Zelada, bearing directly on the fluctuations of the discrepancy, in the spirit of the original geometric definition of hyperuniformity in terms of number variance \eqref{eq:intro-hu}, valid for any $ p\geqslant 1$.